axel-nils/blafisk/README.md

 - **Minimum**: 4GB RAM, CPU
 - **Recommended**: NVIDIA GPU with 4GB+ VRAM

-The neural network uses approximately 2GB of VRAM when running with float16 precision on CUDA.
+The neural network uses less than 2GB of VRAM when running with float16 precision on CUDA.

 ## Acknowledgements